Detailed Estimates of Saladworks Franchise Costs Based on Item 7 (Estimated Initial Investment) of Saladworks’ 2018 Franchise Disclosure Document

 - The estimate set forth in the table assumes that you purchase your furniture, fixtures, and equipment.
 If you lease these items, you should expect to pay an initial payment of 20% of the price of the furniture, fixtures, and/or equipment (as a “down payment”) and the first and last months’ rent under the lease.

-- This estimate covers the set-up fee and initial monthly Technology Bundle Fee for a single POS unit and a double POS unit.
+- This estimate covers the set-up fee (for music only) and initial monthly Technology Bundle Fee for a single POS unit and a double POS unit, online ordering, loyalty program, restaurant music service, profit and loss tool, PCI compliance services, intranet access, and Technology Development Fee.

-- You must spend at least $5,000 to conduct a Grand Opening Advertising Program before and immediately on opening your restaurant, and you must provide proof of such expenditures before the franchisor approves your restaurant opening.
+- You must spend at least $5,000 to conduct a Grand Opening Advertising Program beginning 2 weeks before and immediately on opening your restaurant, and you must provide proof of such expenditures before the franchisor approves your restaurant opening.
+The franchisor must approve the Grand Opening Advertising Program.

 - You must obtain insurance policies protecting yourself and the franchisor, and your and the franchisor’s respective officers, directors, partners, and personnel, against any demand or claim for personal injury, death, or property damage, or any loss, liability, or expense arising from the operation of your restaurant.

-- The estimate for additional funds includes funds you will need during the 1st 3 months of operations, and is based on the franchisor’s experience and includes, but is not limited to, wages for hourly employees (does not include a salary or draw for you), supplier payments, utilities, bank fees, and other miscellaneous costs and purchases.
-However, this is only an estimate.
+- The estimate for additional funds includes funds you will need during the first 3 months of operations, and is based on the franchisor’s experience and includes, but is not limited to, wages for hourly employees (does not include a salary or draw for you), supplier payments, utilities, bank fees, and other miscellaneous costs and purchases.

-- This is an estimate of your initial start-up expenses for the 1st 3 months, but does not include (i) real property costs, (ii) royalty fee or advertising fee payments, which are based on your Net Sales, or (iii) your draw or payment of expenses on your behalf.
+- This estimate does not include your royalty fee or advertising fee payments, which are based on your Net Sales.